Adel/playground-WH1EdsPZ/markdowns/01_basics/05_types.md

 ```
 <u>How did the compiler knew which return type to associate with the square2 function?</u><br/>

-Haskell has type inference ,which mean that concrete types are deduced by the type system when the type can be inferred.<br/>
+Haskell has type inference , which mean that concrete types are deduced by the type system when the type can be inferred.<br/>

 ### Typeclasses